Gridiron X-Factor: Foxboro's DeVeau to play football at Division I Brown

 “The priority was academics and then athletics,” DeVeau said.
 “But when I kept thinking about it, I couldn’t really pass up the dream to play Division I football.”

-The Hawks won the Division 1 South title in three of his four years, including both his sophomore and junior seasons.
+The Hawks won the Division 1 South title in three of his four years, including both his sophomore and junior seasons, when he was on varsity.

 In the 2016 postseason, the sophomore DeVeau and the Hawks defeated Franklin, Catholic Memorial and then Boston College High in the South Sectional title game.
 And in the 2017 postseason, the junior DeVeau and Xaverian recorded three dominating wins over Attleboro, Needham and Catholic Memorial for its fifth consecutive sectional crown.
 It lost in the Super Bowl to Everett both years.